PengJia6/Postassm/README.md

 ## Quick start

-  1. change the config.yam according to you environment.
+  1. change the config.yaml according to you environment.

            vim config.yaml